 The justices today left intact a U.S. government agency’s rejection of a bid by Cuba’s state-owned Cubaexport to renew its U.S. trademark on the Havana Club name.
-Pernod sells Havana Club throughout the world, except in the U.S., under a 1993 agreement with Cubaexport.

-The U.S. Treasury Department’s Office of Foreign Assets Control refused to renew Cubaexport’s trademark, relying on a 1998 law making marks confiscated by the Cuban government unenforceable.
+The U.S. Treasury Department’s Office of Foreign Assets Control refused to renew Cubaexport’s trademark, relying on a 1998 law making trademarks confiscated by the Cuban government unenforceable.
 A federal appeals court in Washington upheld the decision.
 The law has been applied only to the Havana Club mark.

 A different federal appeals court ruled against Pernod on a separate issue in August.
 It said consumers wouldn’t be confused into thinking Bacardi’s Havana Club rum was made in Cuba because the label says it is made in Puerto Rico.
-Bacardi is based in Hamilton, Bermuda.

 The Supreme Court case is Empresa Cubana v.
 Department of the Treasury, 11-945.